-The Canon EOS Rebel T7 is a poor fit for vlogging.
-Its screen is fixed, so you can't see yourself if the camera is pointed at you.
-It's also quite a bit bulkier compared to mirrorless cameras that we've tested, which can make it a bit of a hassle to carry around.
-Its video quality also isn't especially impressive, with videos having a somewhat grainy quality, and its autofocus system doesn't offer continuous tracking while shooting video.
-The lens' focusing motor is also quite loud and can be easily heard via the on-board mic.
+The Canon Rebel T7 is a poor fit for vlogging.
+It's limited to 1080p, and its screen is fixed, so you can't see yourself when the camera's facing you.
+It's also bulkier than mirrorless alternatives, which can make it a bit of a hassle to carry around for on-the-go vlogs.
+Video quality isn't especially impressive either, with videos having a somewhat grainy quality, and its autofocus system doesn't offer continuous tracking while shooting video.

-The Canon EOS Rebel T7 is terrible for studio video.
-It can only record in FHD, and the overall quality in that resolution is poor.
-It also has a limited selection of inputs and outputs, with no microphone or headphone jack to improve or monitor audio quality in your recording.
-Its autofocus system also doesn't support continuous tracking and struggles to maintain focus on moving objects.
-The sound of the lens' focusing motor is quite noticeable, too.
+The Canon Rebel T7 isn't meant for studio video.
+It can only record in 1080p, and its overall video quality is poor.
+It also has a limited selection of inputs and outputs, with no microphone or headphone jack.
+Its autofocus system also doesn't support continuous tracking in video, making it difficult to maintain focus on moving subjects.

-The Canon EOS Rebel T7 isn't designed for action video.
+The Canon Rebel T7 isn't designed for action video.
 It's too big to be mounted on a helmet or chest rig and isn't weather-sealed.
-It also doesn't support 4k recording and can't record in FHD at high-speed frame rates for smooth action video or slow-motion footage.
-However, its video stabilization performance is actually quite good, so handheld video shouldn't look too shaky.
+It also doesn't support 4k recording and can't record at high-speed frame rates for smooth action video or slow-motion footage.

 Let us know if you come across a different variant, so we can update our review.